-The Company is at variance with Recommendation 2.1 in that the Committee only has three members and does not consist of a majority of independent directors, although the chairman is independent.
+The Company was at variance with Recommendation 2.1 during the 2020 financial year in that the Committee only had three members.
+Notwithstanding the fact that a fourth member has been appointed to the Committee, it does not consist of a majority of independent directors, although the chairman is independent.
 The Board has determined that the composition of the current Nomination and Remuneration Committee represents the best mix of directors that have an appropriate range of qualifications and expertise for this Committee.
 Furthermore, each individual member of the Board is satisfied that whilst the Company may not comply with Recommendation 2.1, all directors bring an independent judgement to bear on Committee decisions.

-For information on the skills, qualification, experience and expertise of the Nomination and Remuneration Committee members, refer to the Directors' Report of the 2019 Annual Report.
+For information on the skills, qualification, experience and expertise of the Nomination and Remuneration Committee members, refer to the Directors' Report of the 2020 Annual Report.